Custom audio device

 - When outputting speaker data received from PlanetKit after processing it in a custom audio sink

-- However, this only applies when the audio input is an actual microphone device (not applicable if the input is not a device where actual echo can be input, such as a wav file)
+- However, this only applies when the audio input is an actual microphone device (not applicable if the input is not a device where actual echo can be input, such as a WAV file)

 - When outputting speaker data received from PlanetKit after processing it in a custom audio sink